Headgum: Hey Riddle Riddle

-Megan Batoon hosts this advice podcast.
-Just a Tip first aired on March 30, 2018, and reached 50 episodes on March 22, 2019.
+Hollywood Handbook

+Hollywood Handbook is a weekly comedy podcast hosted by Hayes Davenport and Sean Clements.
+Started in 2013, the podcast joined the Headgum network in May 2023, with episode 501 being the first episode released as part of the network.

 Lackluster Video

 Actors Finn Wolfhard and Billy Bryk host this podcast discussing and dissecting their favorite movies and movies that do not exist.
 Lackluster Video first aired on September 9, 2020.

 Newcomers

 Hosts Lauren Lapkus and Nicole Byer watch films and television series from franchises that they both have little to no experience with and discuss their feelings.
 Newcomers debuted on January 28, 2020, with the first season focusing on the Star Wars franchise.
-Subsequent seasons have focused on The Lord of the Rings (and other works of Middle-earth in film) and the works of Tyler Perry.
+Subsequent seasons have focused on The Lord of the Rings (and other works of Middle-earth in film), the works of Tyler Perry, the Fast & Furious franchise (Byer with guest co-host Jon Gabrus), the MCU, Batman films, the works of Martin Scorcese, and iconic sports movies.

 No Joke

 Each episode, Harvard Sailing Team members and comedians Billy Scafuri and Adam Lustick discuss their history and relationship with a single topic.
 No Joke debuted on February 5, 2016.